Do I Need Therapy?

 Losing interest in parts of your life

 One significant sign that you may be experiencing a mental health condition is losing interest in parts of your life that once brought you joy, like hobbies such as playing video games, spending time with friends and family, etc. You may also feel a lack of motivation or purpose in general.
 You might have a sense of apathy about the basic functions of human life – you may not care about getting out of the bed, showering, or what kind of food you eat.
-This lack of interest could be a sign of a mental illness.
+This lack of interest could be a sign of a mental illness and signal a need for therapy.

 Lack of motivation

 If you find yourself becoming easily annoyed, irritated, or resentful about the parts of your life that you used to find meaning in, like your job or your children, it may be time to consult a therapist and start talking about therapy.
-Such feelings can indicate there is a deeper mental health concern affecting you.
+Such feelings can indicate there is a deeper mental health concern affecting you, which therapy may help with.

 Getty/Xavier Lorenzo